BubbleCoding/BubbleCoding/README.md

 - 👋 Hi, I’m @BubbleCoding
 - 👀 I’m interested in new technologies and game design
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning a lot of different things during my masters

 <!---